Presencial, Online, Streaming

 • Tobacco.

-• Registration of means of transport.
+• Registration tax on means of transport.

 Section 4: Others